connctd/wotlib/README.md

 # WoT Lib

-This lib was created to simplify work with WoT Thing Descriptions.
+This lib was created to simplify working with [WoT Thing Descriptions](https://www.w3.org/TR/wot-thing-description/).
 It is coupled to W3C's recommendation from 9 April 2020 (https://www.w3.org/TR/2020/REC-wot-thing-description-20200409/) which means it assumes a certain structure.
-So far only a subset of fields are implemented.
+So far only a subset of the fields are implemented.

 ## Working principle

-Read TD -> Expand -> Perform operations
+Read Thing Description -> Expand -> Perform operations

 ## Capabilities